 Employment Outlook and Salary Info

-Accounts payable clerks are listed along with bookkeeping, auditing and accounting clerks in the U.S. Bureau of Labor Statistics' records.
-The BLS reported that the demand for clerks in the accounting field are expected to grow around 11% between 2012 and 2022, about as fast as all occupations (www.bls.gov).
+Accounts payable clerks are listed along with bookkeeping, auditing, and accounting clerks in the U.S. Bureau of Labor Statistics' records.
+The BLS reported that the demand for clerks in the accounting field are expected to decline around 8% between 2014 and 2024 (www.bls.gov).
 Most of those individuals worked for accounting services, business management offices and local governments.
-The annual median salary for bookkeeping, accounting and auditing clerks in May 2012 was $35,170.
+The annual median salary for bookkeeping, accounting, and auditing clerks in May 2015 was $37,250.

 The International Accounts Payable Professionals (IAPP) offers an exam for a Certified Accounts Payable Professional (CAPP) or Certified Accounts Payable Associate (CAPA); and the Institute of Management and Administration (IOMA) offers similar certifications